• Skip to primary navigation

 What to serve with the skillet-fried potatoes?

-They go well with pretty much anything, a side dish suitable for most main dishes and occasions.
+They go well with pretty much anything and are suitable as a side dish for most main dishes and occasions.
 Try them as they are with a Shopska Salad on German Cabbage Salad on the side.
-Add chili, cheese, or tahini dip.
+Add this chili dip for potato wedges, Polish cottage cheese dip, or tahini dip.

 Or serve with chicken, meats, sausages, and fish.
-For instance, with Roasted Chicken Leg Quarters or Baked BBQ Chicken Breast.
-With Tagliata, Brats on the Stove, or Brats in the Oven.
+For instance, with Roasted Chicken Leg Quarters or Baked BBQ Sauce Chicken Breast.
+With Beef Tagliata, Brats on the Stove, or Brats in the Oven.

 brats and fried potatoes on a small white plate overhead image.